raviolishipping/woocommerce-plugin/README.txt

 Currently, you have three settings:
 - **Show Ravioli Popup?**: If unchecked, the Ravioli pop-up will not be displayed
 - **Ravioli fee**: Decide how much you want to charge extra if your customers choose a Ravioli box.
 You can also charge 0 €.
 - **Maximum weight**: Customer won't see the Ravioli option if the order total weight is above this.
-Enter 0 for no weight limit.
+Enter 0 for no weight limit and make sure to set a weight for each product.

 ## Dependencies
 The Ravioli plugins requires WordPress > 6.0.0 and WooCommerce > 6.7.0.